“Selective Stayers: Understanding the Persistence of Christians After ISIS.” Revise and resubmit, Journal of Peace Research.

 The global rise in forcibly displaced people has led many receiving states to adopt community-based sponsorship models, in which local volunteers partner with professional agencies to support refugee integration.
 While community-based sponsorship holds the potential to facilitate refugee integration, concerns remain about outsourcing responsibilities from professional caseworkers to volunteers.
 Leveraging U.S. administrative data, we compare outcomes between refugees assigned to cosponsorship, a U.S. form of community-based sponsorship, and those who were not, employing a selection-on-observables design using agency assignment criteria.
 Our analysis reveals that cosponsorship improves refugee employment, reduces out-migration from assigned locations, and increases educational enrollment for both parents and children.
 We also find, however, that cosponsored refugees are less likely to repay their initial travel loan, potentially harming their credit scores.
 Viewed together, the results suggest that community-based sponsorship programs can be an effective complement to government resettlement but would benefit from enhanced training and oversight to mitigate unintended consequences.

-“Boosting the Co-Production of Public Goods: Experimental Evidence From a Lebanese Waste Management Program.” (with Kristen Kao and Trevor Incerti).
+“Compliance without Enforcement?
+Experimental Evidence from a Co-Production Program in Lebanon” (with Kristen Kao and Trevor Incerti).
 December 2024.

 How can we encourage citizens to take costly action for the environment?
 With waste management systems collapsing in Lebanon, individual action is all the more urgent.
 We leverage a field experiment in the Lebanese city of Bickfaya to answer this question.
 Partnering with the local municipality and a grassroots NGO, we evaluate a program that tracks citizens’ waste, inspects their waste bags, and sends them personalized feedback on how to improve their sorting.
 Two months after the intervention, we find that randomly inviting citizens to join the program improves their sorting quality by an average of 1.5 out of 5 stars (~160% relative to the control group mean).
 We also find effects on environmentally-conscious behaviors outside of waste sorting – four months after the intervention, treated households are double as likely to sign up for a raffle where prizes are explicitly “green” (4% vs. 8%).
 These effects disappear at the 12 month mark, however.
 A survey of the city’s residents explores mechanisms driving the initial effects — and why they did not last.
 The results suggest that monitoring, combined with knowledge on how to comply, can boost environmentally-conscious behaviors – even against the backdrop of economic and political crisis — but that financial incentives are likely needed to maintain these effects.